How To Photograph Race Horses

 Type Of Cameras

-The amateur DSLR is a smaller light weight version of the cameras you see professional photographers using.
-These little babies are perfect for taking action photography due to their light weight and large range of customizable settings.
+The amateur DSLR is a smaller lightweight version of the cameras you see professional photographers using.
+These little babies are perfect for taking action photography due to their light weight and a large range of customizable settings.

 Nikon D40 PhotosClick thumbnail to view full-size

-A profession DSLR camera can cost over £5000, but without a detailed knowledge of photographic techniques you'll probably take worse photos with this camera than you would using an Amateur DLSR or a compact!
-That's because professional DSLRs rarely come with pre programed settings, manufacturers assume that professionals know exactly how to use the camera and wouldn't need these 'dummies settings'.
+A profession DSLR camera can cost over £5000, but without detailed knowledge of photographic techniques, you'll probably take worse photos with this camera than you would be using an Amateur DLSR or a compact!
+That's because professional DSLRs rarely come with pre-programmed settings, manufacturers assume that professionals know exactly how to use the camera and wouldn't need these 'dummies settings'.